 Knowing your audience and how to engage with them is now a MUST rather than a nice to have.
 And, young people respond to video.
 According to research by CareerBuilder, videos have a 34% higher job application rate than any other content type.

-Top 5 tips for engaging graduate recruitment videos to attract and retain talent
+Top 5 tips for engaging graduate recruitment videos to attract and retain top talent

 The most important aspect of any video is to make it engaging!
 Anyone can record a video these days but creating an engaging graduate recruitment video that helps your company stand out isn’t as simple.
 Any video you make needs to be relevant and pique the interest of your audience.
-In a corporate recruitment environment, it also needs to compel action, whether it’s motivating the existing workforce or attracting new talent.
+A corporate recruitment environment also needs to compel action, whether it’s motivating the existing workforce or attracting new talent.